-WARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
+MARNING: The heat sink and processor are hot to the touch for some time after the system has been powered down.
 Allow the heat sink and processor to cool before handling them.

-↑ CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
+CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
 The heat sink is necessary to maintain proper thermal conditions.

-- Using a #2 Phillips screwdriver, loosen one of the heat-sink retention socket.
-Wait 30 seconds for the heat sink to loosen from the processor. - Loosen the second heat-sink retention socket. - Lift the heat sink away from the processor and set the heat sink aside.
+- 10. Using a #2 Phillips screwdriver, loosen the heat-sink retention screws in an X pattern. - NOTE: Make sure to completely torque 1 screw before starting on the next one. - 11.
+Lift the heat sink away from the processor and set the heat sink aside.

-Figure 44.
+Figure 43.
 Removing and Installing the Processor Heat Sink

-- 1. heat sink
+1. heat sink

-- 2. retention sockets (2)
+2. retention screws (4)

-- 3. retention screws (2)
+3. retention sockets (4)

-- 4. processor
+4. processor